What would it mean to “vendor” culture?

 That latter link was not a complete surprise, because I am implicated in this post’s creation.
 I’d been following Alan’s recent writing on “invitation and repair” with interest and I wondered if a post I’d written several years ago might be useful to him, not only (but, okay, mostly) because it leaned hard on the word “repair.”
 So, I emailed a link to Alan, who replied saying he remembered reading it, but/and appreciated seeing it again, with this new context loaded into his brain.
-And then he followed up, about a day later, with a link to the post above—the one I had just seen in Fraidycat.
+And then he followed up, about a day later, with a link to the post above —

 There’s a bit of a chain reaction here, with one blog post (this one) asking you to read THREE others, and of course that’s not required, though I do recommend it: a chance to see a handful of intellectual Lego bricks first on their own, then snapped together into a new construction.